saltstack-formulas/openssh-formula/README.rst

 ``openssh:known_hosts:mine_keys_function`` and
 ``openssh:known_hosts:mine_hostname_function``.

-You can also integrate alternate DNS names of the various hosts in the ssh_known_hosts files.
-You just have to list all the alternate DNS names as a list in the ``openssh:known_hosts:aliases`` pillar key.
+You can also integrate alternate DNS names of the various hosts in ``/etc/ssh/ssh_known_hosts``.
+You just have to specify all the alternate DNS names as a list in the ``openssh:known_hosts:aliases`` pillar key.
 Whenever the IPv4 or IPv6 behind one of those DNS entries matches an IPv4 or IPv6 behind the official hostname of a minion, the alternate DNS name will be associated to the